- Search The Registry

 - Street Team Youth Programs

 *Rayford Logan was born on this date in 1897.
 He was a Black historian and Pan-African activist.

 He returned to the US in the early 1920s and began teaching at Virginia Union University.
-During the United States' occupation of Haiti, he made a fact-finding mission to Haiti to investigate educational efforts and published his findings in The Journal of Negro History, in October 1930.
-The main findings indicated there was little improvement in education due to the choice of Southern white Marines as country administrators, men who had been raised with Jim Crow laws in the American South and had brought their prejudice with them to their new assignment on the island, a majority-Black republic.
+During the United States occupation of Haiti, he made a fact-finding mission to Haiti to investigate educational efforts.
+He published his findings in The Journal of Negro History in October 1930.
+The main findings indicated there was little improvement in education due to the choice of Southern white Marines as country administrators.
+These men had been raised with Jim Crow laws in the American South and brought their prejudice to their new assignment on the island, a majority-Black republic.
 The main improvement effort resulted in establishing agricultural schools, which were highly expensive and staffed by non-French speakers, so classes had to be translated.
-The funding provided to these schools dwarfed the amount given to the majority of academic schools.
+The funding for these schools dwarfed the amount given to most academic schools.

 In 1930 Logan started graduate studies at Harvard University, earning an MA in 1932 and a Ph.D. in 1936.
 In 1932, President Franklin D. Roosevelt appointed Logan to his Black Cabinet.
 Logan drafted Roosevelt's executive order prohibiting the exclusion of Blacks from the military in World War II.
 Logan became a professor at Howard University, where he practiced as a historian from 1938 to 1965.
 During that time (1950–51), Logan became Director of the Association for the Study of African American Life and History (ASALH).
 Logan was the 15th General President of Alpha Phi Alpha, the first intercollegiate Greek-letter fraternity established for African Americans.